meorphis/rereric/README.md

 // [resolve conflicts in these files]

-// save the resolutions you applied to a cache rerereric save_resolutions --context=2
+// save the resolutions you applied to a cache (looks at the same files specified in the previous step) rerereric save_resolutions --context=2

 // [conflict later re-emerges, possibly in files with different names]

-// read resolutions from the cache and apply them if they match rerereric reapply_resolutions --context=2 --similarity=0.9 file1.ts file3.ts
+// read resolutions from the cache and apply them if they match (using different files is ok) rerereric reapply_resolutions --context=2 --similarity=0.9 file1.ts file3.ts
 ```